-CSDE allows students to use equipment housed in the Biodemography Lab for research purposes.
-Training in proper use of the instruments is provided by CSDE staff, and the equipment may be checked out for use in the field.
-Some of the instruments require consumable supplies that students using the equipment would need to purchase.
+CSDE supports the use of equipment housed in the Biodemography Lab for student research purposes.
+Training in proper use of the instruments is provided by CSDE staff, and portable equipment may be checked out for use in the field.
+Some of the instruments require consumable supplies to be purchased by the user.
 A complete list of available equipment is listed below.
 If you need other equipment to measure biomarkers for your research, please email your wish list to Tiffany Pan—we would be glad to consider it in our next STF funding proposal.